Note: Are you using Outlook for Mac? Visit I can't send or receive messages in Outlook for Mac for help.

-Sometimes, one of Outlook's add-ins will crash and prevent your email messages from sending.
+Sometimes, an Outlook add-in will crash and prevent your email messages from sending.
 To disable all add-ins, you can start Outlook in safe mode.
 If you can send email while Outlook is in safe mode, creating a new Outlook email profile should allow you to send email again.

-To start Outlook in safe mode, click the Windows key.
-In the search box, type outlook.exe /safe and press Enter.
+To start Outlook in safe mode, press the Windows key on your keyboard.
+In the search box, type outlook.exe /safe, then press Enter.

 For more information on creating a new email profile, see Create an Outlook profile.

 For many types of email accounts, Outlook stores your messages in a Personal Folders File (.pst file).
 You can repair this file by running the Inbox Repair Tool.
 This repair should take approximately fifteen minutes.
 For more information, see Repair your Outlook personal folders file (.pst).